mahes-a/StagingBuild/README.md

-- Name the notebook related to CDC curation exacmple "GenericCurationCDC"
+- Name the notebook related to CDC curation example "GenericCurationCDC"

 - Create the parameters for the notebook in the cell